tulip-control/gr1c/doc/api_intro.md

 binaries for several platforms are available, though the preferred distribution form is as a source bundle.
 Read the [installation page](md_installation.html) for instructions about installing gr1c from source code.
 Beware the code is still experimental.
-If you find a possible bug or have comments, suggestions, or feature requests, then please open an [issue on GitHub](https://github.com/slivingston/gr1c/issues) or contact Scott Livingston at <slivingston@cds.caltech.edu>
+If you find a possible bug or have comments, recommendations, or feature requests, then please open an [issue on GitHub](https://github.com/slivingston/gr1c/issues) or contact Scott Livingston at <slivingston@cds.caltech.edu>